akingdom/start-site/README.md

 # start-site
 Serves a local folder as a website.
-Useful for when you need a web server for quick testing
+Useful for when you need a customisable web server for quick testing.

 ## Prerequisites